marionettejs/backbone.marionette/docs/marionette.itemview.md

 ## ItemView serializeData

-Item views will serialize a model or collection, by default, by calling `.toJSON` on either the model or collection.
+Item views will serialize a model or collection, by default, by calling `.toJSON` on either the model or for each model in a collection.
 If both a model and collection are attached to an item view, the model will be used as the data source.
 The results of the data serialization will be passed to the template that is rendered.